Having an eye test (easy read)

 Benefits

-You receive certain benefits like Income Support.
+Or if you receive some benefits like Income Support.

-An eye
+Healthy eye

-An eye test can find out if your eyes are healthy.
 An eye test also checks for health problems like diabetes.

 Adults with a learning disability are 10 times more likely to have a serious sight problem than other people.